 The Bishop of Norwich, Graham Usher, the Church of England’s lead Bishop for the Environment, said: “The 2030 target is hugely ambitious, but the process is as important as the target.
 This work is central to our story with God and creation, central to our story about God and creation.
 And I see it as a key part of our obedience to God’s call to be stewards of creation.”

-You can read more on the Net zero carbon Routemap here:
+You can read more on the Net zero carbon Routemap here.

 Launch of the Sustainability Book Club- we have launched our Sustainability Book Club and hope you will join us.
 We will meet once a month to share thoughts on a series of books across the subject of sustainability, bringing interested members of the community together to learn and to discuss a vitally important subject.
 Our first book will be From What Is to What If: Unleashing the Power of Imagination to Create the Future we Want by Rob Hopkins, and we have an agreement in place with a local independent bookstore, The Open Book in Richmond, to offer discounted prices on the books we will be reading.
 If you are interested in hearing more or in joining and ordering your first book, please sign-up at the back of church or contact James at sustainability@teddingtonparish.org